 The directors are responsible for the other information.
-The other information comprises the Directors Report for the year ended 30 June 2022, but does not include the financial report and our auditor's report thereon.
+The other information comprises the Directors Report, but does not include the financial report and our auditor's report thereon.

 Our opinion on the financial report does not cover the other information and accordingly we do not express any form of assurance conclusion thereon.